Destinations Greece The Cyclades Mykonos

 Must ordersquid-ink pasta + a magnum of orange wine

-The most-considered north-coast beach club — on Panormos beach, white-on-white pavilions, a design-forward kitchen that competes with the south-coast clubs.
-Quieter than the south-coast set, more luxurious than the south-coast clubs charge for, the right pick on the days when Nammos and Scorpios feel like a queue.
+The slickest of the north-coast beach clubs, on Panormos beach: white-on-white pavilions and a design-forward kitchen that holds its own against the south-coast set.
+Quieter than that crowd, and more luxurious than the south-coast clubs charge for; the one to take on the days Nammos and Scorpios feel like a queue.
 Sunset on the Panormos sand is the trade-off for skipping the Town circuit.

 Panormos · north coastDesign-forwardQuieter alternative